What is a diode

 • ESD protection:

-Used by connecting between the signal line and GND of an externally exposed terminal (such as a USB terminal) into which ESD may penetrate.
+ESD protection diodes are used by connecting between the signal line and GND of an externally exposed terminal (such as a USB terminal) into which ESD may penetrate.
 An ESD protection diode or Zener diode specially designed for this purpose is used.

 Diode packages